• Skip to primary navigation

 Traditional Irish Soda Bread (Easy No-Knead, No-Yeast Bread)

-Authentic Irish soda bread only requires 4 ingredients to make and is perfect for even the beginner bread maker!
-There is no yeast and no kneading required here!
-Add the amazing taste of buttermilk and you have an easy bread that everyone will love!
+Traditional Irish soda bread only requires 4 ingredients and is perfect for even the beginner bread maker.
+There is no yeast and no kneading required here.
+Add the amazing taste of buttermilk, and you have an easy bread that everyone will love.

 Check out this recipe